-This is an unprecedented time in New Zealand and around the world, with being kind and checking in on our loved ones more important now than ever before.
+As we continue to be faced with uncertainty amid the coronavirus pandemic, being kind and checking in on our loved ones more important now than ever before.

-As New Zealand faces at least four weeks of lockdown, we can’t forget that social connections remain especially important for our older generation.
-These older whanau are not only more vulnerable to the effects of the virus but are likely to be negatively impacted by self-isolation and feelings of loneliness.
+And with Melbourne back under a strict lockdown, we can’t forget that social connections remain especially important for our older generation.
+The elderly are not only more vulnerable to the effects of the virus but are likely to be negatively impacted by self-isolation and feelings of loneliness.

 How can we care for our elderly without putting them at risk?
-While we should continue to follow all the guidelines issued by the New Zealand Government and Ministry of Health, there are also a few tips below that can help in the day-to-day care of your elderly loved ones.
+While we should continue to follow all the guidelines issued by government, there are also a few tips below that can help in the day-to-day care of your elderly loved ones.

 1. Have a plan